SnehaShukla937/MEDIS_ATTACK/README.md

 * You can contact me at <shukla.sneha825@gmail.com> to resolve your queries regarding our paper and implementation.

-* If you find this repository helpful for your project or research, please cite this paper as,
+* If you find this repository helpful for your project or research, please cite this paper as
-  >Shukla, S., Gupta, A.K. & Gupta, P. Exploring the feasibility of adversarial attacks on medical image segmentation.
-Multimed Tools Appl (2023). https://doi.org/10.1007/s11042-023-15575-8

 ## 2. Overview